PM to launch largest one-day plantation of 3.5 mln trees with Tiger Force volunteers: Amin Aslam

 He urged the masses including youth, academia, lawyers, journalists and citizens to join the 10BTT one-day plantation to plant maximum saplings.

-Amin Aslam informed that recent World Bank study suggested that among the most heatwave affected hotspots, around half a dozen are lying in Pakistan and if left unattended, they would become unliveable places by 2050.
+Amin Aslam informed that recent World Bank study suggested that among the most heat wave affected hotspots, around half a dozen are lying in Pakistan and if left unattended, they would become unlivable places by 2050.

 He added that the country’s first Electric Vehicle Policy was approved where initially two wheeler and three wheeler rickshaws and motorbikes would be launched in the market.
 The SAPM was going to inaugurate the E-Rickshawa and motorbikes in Lahore during the coming week.